Cat Portals: Order Information and Instruction for Installation

 Cat portals can retrofit into older cage housing to help meet standards of care for short-term housing of shelter cats.

-These portals will fit in cages that have a space between cages that ranges from around 2" to 2.75" - this should be most stainless cages and most fiberglass cages.
-If the distance between your cages is less than 2", please contact firstname.lastname@example.org before ordering.
+Portals will fit most standard cages.
+Shor-Line has their Kat Portal in 3 different widths (skinny, standard and wide) to fit cages that have varying gaps between cages.
+The standard size will fit in cages that have a space between cages that ranges from around 2" to 2.75" - this should be most stainless cages and most fiberglass cages.
+If the distance between your cages is less than 1.5", please contact email@example.com before ordering.

 - Portals are designed to be installed vertically in the wall to make a double compartment cage side to side.

-- Note: Although the portal was designed for side to side install we have had a shelter install it up to down in stainless steel caging.
+- Note: Although the portal was designed for side to side installation we (and others) have installed up to down as well.

-- Seal the portal to the cage wall during installation using 100% silicone sealant to insure efficient and effective cleanability.
+- We recommend sealing the portal to the cage wall during after installation using 100% silicone sealant to keep things highly cleanable.

 - Portal doors can be locked - this allows single cage use when absolutely needed.

 - Durable with all common disinfectants and designed to be easily cleaned.

 - Still want portals but would prefer to make them yourself for cheaper?
 See our information sheet on Making Double Compartment Cat Cages using a PVC Portal.